Bill Murphy (footballer)

 John William Murphy (21 November 1921 – 2004) was an English professional footballer who played as a wing half.

 Career

-Murphy began his career with Heckmondwike Spen and Liverpool, before turning professional with Bradford City in 1946.
+Murphy had played football in the army.
+He began his career with Heckmondwike Spen and Liverpool, before turning professional with Bradford City in 1946.
 Murphy made 146 appearances in the Football League for Bradford, scoring nine goals.
+He dislocated an elbow in a game in 1949.
 He later played non-league football with Scarborough and Weybridge.